 So, I am kind of divided when it comes to this new Glycine Combat Golden Eye.

 I really like the combination of colors (the one with the brown bezel looks especially attractive when accented with rose gold surfaces,) but I hate the plating.
-However, if you are not that biased then you should probably go ahead with this model: it looks great, it offers superb legibility, it is suitable for mild scuba diving and it is powered by a reliable Swiss made automatic movement.
-Really, you can’t ask for more.
+The choice of the mechanism is great, but the retail price of $1300 is outrageous: for this sort of cash you can buy two Certina Action Divers powered by the same movement.
+However, if you are not that biased, then you should probably go ahead with this model: it looks great, it offers superb legibility, it is suitable for mild scuba diving and it is powered by a reliable Swiss made automatic movement.
+And when the watch finally appears at online retailers for half the “recommended” price, you will officially be out of excuses to buy one.

 Price: $1300 (Retail)